The Google Story: From Stanford Project to Information Gateway

 The Origin

-Google launched September 1998 from a garage in Menlo Park.
-While competitors like AltaVista cluttered pages with portals, Google's homepage was famously sparse — just a search box.
-This simplicity became the brand.
+Google launched in September 1998 from a friend's garage in Menlo Park.
+While AltaVista and Yahoo cluttered their pages with portals, news and stock tickers, Google's homepage was famously empty — just a logo and a search box.
+That restraint became the brand.

 The AdWords Revolution

-In 2000, AdWords let businesses buy text ads next to search results.
-The auction model aligned revenue with value — better ads earned more clicks and more revenue.
-By 2004, Google generated $3.2B and went public at $85/share.
+In 2000, AdWords let any business buy text ads next to search results.
+The auction model aligned Google's revenue with user value: better, more relevant ads earned more clicks and more money.
+This is the core of how Google makes money — it monetizes intent at the exact moment someone is looking to buy.
+By 2004, Google generated $3.2B and went public at $85 a share.

 Building the Ecosystem